argoproj/argo-cd/specs/design-black-box.md

 ultimately extract the set of manifests from Git and use "kubectl apply" to change the cluster state.
 The minor differences are expected but we can resolve them by introducing new knobs.

-However, there is a risk that there will be two many differences and it might be not feasible to support all of them.
+However, there is a risk that there will be too many differences and it might be not feasible to support all of them.
 To mitigate the risk of let's start from POC implementation to catch possible blockers earlier.

 ### GitOps Engine POC